 Organic Valley manages a network of more than 2,000 family farmers.
 The company uses Nutanix software to simplify operations and improve performance, offering ERP solutions, warehouse management systems and supply chain analyses.
 With the extra support, it can work on other initiatives.

-“Our network, storage and compute teams were all working weekends and doing updates because there was a fear of breaking something in a complex operation,” said Nicholas Korte, director of technology operations at Organic Valley.
+“Our network, storage and compute teams were all working weekends and doing updates because there was a fear of breaking something in a complex operation,” said Nicholas Korte, director of business transformation at Organic Valley.

 “When we went to Nutanix, it was like, ‘Hey, we have an opportunity to simplify and take that time back for ourselves.’”

 Even after items depart farms and factories, food safety measures remain critical.
-Traceability can reduce recall impacts by as much as 95%, Food Logistics magazine reported in a 2022 article.
+Traceability can reduce recall impacts and proactively get ahead of illnesses.
+For example, a Food Logistics report found that 98% of cases of people who fell ill in the U.S. in 2024 could be traced to 13 outbreaks.
 Tools like Index Biosystems’ BioTags connect product data to trace the entire supply chain.

-Tyler Williams, CEO of ASI Food Safety, said that visibility is essential for maintaining proper safety standards.
+Tyler Williams, CEO of ASI, said that visibility is essential for maintaining proper safety standards.

 “If I have milk, for example, I know the temperature when it’s sitting in storage, when it’s in transit and when it’s at the store,” Williams said.
 “If there are any variances, we’re able to catch those things faster across hundreds of thousands of different SKUs.”